 Are refunds given for missed classes?

-Unfortunately, no refunds are given for missed classes.
-Should the class be cancelled due to extreme weather or because I am sick, then a make-up class will be scheduled.
+Unfortunately no refunds are given for missed classes.
+Should the class be canceled due to extreme weather or if I am sick then a make-up class will be scheduled.

 What should we bring for class?

 Water bottle, sunscreen in summer, a harvest bag, and lunch if child is participating in summer session of the Budding Botanists program.

 How do I register?

 Fill out the waiver form below and email me at firstname.lastname@example.org.
 Payment is required to hold you and/or your child’s spot.
 Payment is not refunded if you decide to cancel under a week prior to the start of the program.